munira4x/six-motors/README.md

 # six-motors
-create i front web page(css,html,javascript) for user to control the robot after the user press botton(save) the numbers will store in database.
+create a front web page(css,html,javascript) for user to control the robot after the user press botton(save) the numbers will store in database.